School of Education

 Admission and Application Information: World Language Education

 Admission to the School of Education as a Pre-Professional Student

 On-campus students wishing to be admitted to the School of Education while working on a program’s eligibility requirements can apply for admission to the School of Education by completing a pre-professional application form.
+A minimum GPA of 2.5 is required, based on UW-Madison course work.
 However, it is not necessary to be a "pre" before applying to any of the School of Education's professional programs.